louiskareem/mobileApplication/README.md

 # Mobeye Mobile Application
-This is an Xamarin cross-platform mobile application
+This is an Xamarin cross-platform mobile application that was built for a Partner in Education of Fontys Hogescholen

 ## What I Learned
+* Working in teams with students of different nationalities
-* How to make a REST API back-end system communicate with the mobile application
+* How to make a mobile application consume a RESTful web service
 * How to build Xamarin applications for iOS & Android
 * Integrate MVVM architecture
+* Store data in application